Pregnancy and Childbirth Preparation

 Classes and support

-Throughout your pregnancy, we’ll guide you through childbirth preparation, labor (Lamaze) classes, available delivery options, cesarean births, and newborn and postpartum care available.
-Classes are held in many locations across the region including Tacoma, Federal Way, Enumclaw, Bonney Lake, Black Diamond and the surrounding plateau communities, Auburn, Kent, Des Moines, Fife, and Highline.
+Throughout your pregnancy, we’ll help you prepare for childbirth.
+We’ll guide you through preparations for delivery such as with labor (Lamaze) classes, available delivery options, including cesarean or VBAC (vaginal birth after cesarean), and newborn and postpartum care.
+Classes are held in many locations across the region including Tacoma, Federal Way, Enumclaw, Bonney Lake, Black Diamond and the surrounding plateau communities, Auburn, Kent, Des Moines, Fife and Burien.